espressomd/espresso/doc/sphinx/advanced_methods.rst

     Drude is only available for the P3M electrostatics solver and the Langevin thermostat.

-**Thermalized cold drude oszillators** can be used to simulate polarizable particles.
+**Thermalized cold drude oscillators** can be used to simulate polarizable particles.
 The basic idea is to add a 'charge-on-a-spring' (Drude charge) to a particle (Drude core) that mimics an electron cloud which can be elongated to create a dynamically inducible dipole.
 The energetic minimum of the Drude charge can be obtained self-consistently, which requires several iterations of the system's electrostatics and is usually considered computational expensive.
-However, with thermalized cold Drude oszillators, the distance between Drude charge and core is coupled to a thermostat so that it fluctuates around the SCF solution.
+However, with thermalized cold Drude oscillators, the distance between Drude charge and core is coupled to a thermostat so that it fluctuates around the SCF solution.
 This thermostat is kept at a low temperature compared to the global temperature to minimize the heat flow into